exakat/php-dictionary/dictionary/back-slash.ini.rst

 + Starts of a escape sequence, in a string
 + Escape character, in various languages
++ Directory separator in path, on Windows systems.
+It is accepted in PHP, but not recommended.
 + Name separator in a namespace.

 .. code-block:: php